tommcgurl/frontend-resources/README.md

     + Another great podcast that covers all sorts of frontend technologies
     + They cover things from Web Components to Web RTC and much more
 - <a name="aia"></a>[Adventures in Angular](http://devchat.tv/adventures-in-angular) (Weekly every Thursday)
-    + An amazing AngularJS podcast from the same guys that do Javascript Jabber
+    + An amazing Angular podcast from the same guys that do Javascript Jabber
-    + A must-listen to for anyone getting into or already using AngularJS
+    + A must-listen to for anyone getting into or already using Angular
 - [NodeUp](http://nodeup.com/)
     + NodeJS podcast that covers a wide range of Node related topics and covers the future of NodeJS as well as tips for NodeJS developers.
 - [Frontside the Podcast](https://frontsidethepodcast.simplecast.fm/)